jimdnguyen/UCM_CSE_175/README.md

 # UCM_CSE_175
-Lab work for UCM CSE 175 Intro to Artificial Intelligence using Python
+This github repository has my code for my UCM CSE 175 Introduction to Artificial Intellgience using Python.